 Catherine Munson is co-leader of the Native American Affairs practice.
 She has extensive litigation experience, representing tribal clients in a wide variety of complex cases before the Court of Federal Claims, federal district courts, federal appellate courts, the United States Supreme Court and administrative agencies.
 Ms. Munson specializes in water-related litigation and in advising clients on water matters, including water marketing, leasing, storage, protection of water quality, water regulation, and code drafting.
 Ms. Munson regularly advises clients on dealings with the Department of Interior and enforcement of the United States’ trust responsibility.

 Ms. Munson was awarded the Managing Partner Pro Bono award for her work on behalf of the Piro-Manso-Tiwa Tribe in southern New Mexico.
-Ms. Munson has been recognized in 2020 and the four years immediately preceding as a Washington D.C.
+Ms. Munson has been recognized in 2021 and the five years immediately preceding as a Washington D.C.
 “Super Lawyer” for Native American Law and as a 2013 Washington D.C.
 “Rising Star” for General Litigation by Super Lawyers magazine.
-Ms. Munson was listed in the 2020 edition of Chambers USA: America’s Leading Lawyers for Business for Native American Law and she was also ranked nationally as a “Recognized Practitioner” for Native American Law in 2020 by Chambers USA: America’s Leading Lawyers for Business.
+Ms. Munson was listed in the 2020 and 2021 editions of Chambers USA: America’s Leading Lawyers for Business for Native American Law and she was also ranked nationally as a “Recognized Practitioner” for Native American Law in 2020 and 2021 by Chambers USA: America’s Leading Lawyers for Business.
 Ms. Munson was recognized in 2022 by The Best Lawyers in America® for Native American Law.

 Lead counsel for the Agua Caliente Band of Cahuilla Indians in its case against California water districts seeking a declaration and quantification of Agua Caliente’s federally reserved rights to groundwater.
 The Agua Caliente Tribe seeks to enjoin the water districts from further infringing on the Tribe’s federal rights by degrading the water quality in the Coachella Valley and over drafting the aquifer.
 The United States Ninth Circuit Court of Appeals ruled in favor of the Tribe holding it has a federally reserved right to groundwater.
 The matter is pending.